Explicit Solution to the Constant Radial Acceleration Problem: The state as a function of a time (explicit solution)

 Using Eq.(\ref{eq:elegance}) it is easy to see that:

 which is a known integral (see \cite{gradshtein_table_2007} \S 5.141), and hence obtain the analytical expression:

 where:

 and $\sigma$ is the Weierstrass $\sigma$ function defined as $\sigma^{\prime} / \sigma = \zeta$.
-Note that we have also assumed $\theta_m=0$, as we start counting $\theta$ from the pericenter.
-Eq.(\ref{eq:theta_dyn_simple}) above could already be considered the solution we are seeking as it relates simply and with one short expression the state variable $\theta$ to the pseudo time $\tau$.
-The presence of the logarithm of a complex variable makes the expression not \lq\lq usable\rq\rq\ as the phase ambiguity cannot be resolved.
+Note that $\theta_m=0$ is also assumed, as $\theta$ is counted from the pericenter.
+Eq.(\ref{eq:theta_dyn_simple}) above could already be considered the solution as it relates simply and with one short expression the state variable $\theta$ to the pseudo time $\tau$.
+The presence of the logarithm of a complex variable makes the expression not \lq\lq usable\rq\rq\ as the phase ambiguity deriving from the use of a complex logartihm cannot be resolved.
 The following few steps address this issue.
-Using the definition of the Weierstrass elliptic function: ${\wp^{\prime}}^2 = 4 \wp^3 - g_2 \wp - g_3$, we have
+From the definition of the Weierstrass elliptic function ${\wp^{\prime}}^2(\dario) = 4 \wp^3(\dario) - g_2 \wp(\dario) - g_3$ substituting relevant quantities from Eq.(\ref{eq:gs}) and Eqq.(\ref{eq:aux1})-(\ref{eq:aux2}), the following holds

 where $v_m$ is the pericenter velocity.
-Using this expression together with Eq.(\ref{eq:aux}) eventually we find the remarkable simplification:
+Using this expression and Eqq.(\ref{eq:aux1})-(\ref{eq:aux2}) eventually, the following remarkable identity is found:

-We select among the two possible values of $v$ such that $\wp(v) = -\delta / \gamma$ in the fundamental rectangle, by forcing in the above expression the plus sign.
-This allows us to rewrite Eq.(\ref{eq:theta_dyn_simple}) in the form:
+To select among the two possible values of $\dario$ in the fundamental rectangle such that $\wp(\dario) = -\delta / \lambda$, select in the above expression the plus sign.
+The identity above allows to rewrite Eq.(\ref{eq:theta_dyn_simple}) in the form:

 which is not affected by any phase ambiguity any more.
-Thus, the solution to the constant acceleration radial problem, in the new pseudo-time, is described in its most general case by the following compact expressions:
+Thus, the solution to the constant radial acceleration problem, in the new pseudo-time, is described in its most general case by the following compact expressions:

 One may explicit further the second of the above relations by the use of the Euler formula for the exponential and obtain: